wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

       ImageLink: A,
       Image: Img,
     };
-    type Props = DesignableComponentsProps<ToutComponents> & { };
+    type Props = DesignableComponentsProps<HeaderImageComponents> & { };
     ```
-1. Next, lets generate how the component will render.
-It will generate an linked image in a div wrapper.
+1. Next, let's define what the component will render--this is really the base template for our compoennt.
+As you can see, It will render a linked image in a div wrapper.
     ```
     const HeaderImageBase: FC<Props> = ({ components }) => {
       const {